 With an estimated 610,000 fatalities in the United States every year, heart disease is among the leading causes of death.
 The theory that high cholesterol levels can impact the health of your heart in a negative manner is quite popular today.
 As a result, many people rely on a variety of cholesterol-lowering drugs to lower the risk of heart disease.

-It is, however, unfortunate that one of the most popular cholesterol-lowering drugs in the United States, statins, has proven ineffective.
+It is, however, unfortunate that one of the most popular cholesterol-lowering drugs in the United States, statins, have proven ineffective.
 In addition to causing several unpleasant side effects and being ineffective at lowering cholesterol, statins are also linked to cancer.

 What is Statins?